Kuluso97/Algorithm_Python/README.md

-# Simple python implementations of basic algorithms
+# Python implementations of basic algorithms

 Implement basic sorting and graph algorithms in python for fun and review.